daivik05/CNS-cipher-programs/README.md

 8. [DES (Data Encryption Standard) Binary Key Generator](DES_key_generation.py): DES is a symmetric-key block cipher.
 This program generates a random binary key for DES encryption.

-9. [Vigenere Cipher](vigenere_cipher.py):The Vigenère cipher is a type of substitution cipher that uses multiple monoalphabetic substitution ciphers to hide the original plaintext structure.
+9. [Vigenere Cipher](vigenere.py):The Vigenère cipher is a type of substitution cipher that uses multiple monoalphabetic substitution ciphers to hide the original plaintext structure.
 The code key specifies which substitution to use.

-10.[Eleptic Curve Cypthography](eleptic_curve_cryptography.py):Elliptic Curve Cryptography (ECC) is a public-key cryptography technique that uses the mathematics of elliptic curves to generate security between key pairs
+10. [Eleptic Curve Cypthography](eleptic_curve_cryptography.py):Elliptic Curve Cryptography (ECC) is a public-key cryptography technique that uses the mathematics of elliptic curves to generate security between key pairs

 ## Usage